Xavier's credentials include a BA degree in philosophy from Columbia University, and a

 Jazz great Chuchito Valdez, superstar Macy Gray, members of the Parliament

 Funkadelic and the famed rapper DJ Quick.
 He has also created and performed his own music for theater and dance productions.
-Peter’s recording credits include numerous independent films and albums as well as recording sessions for TV.
-He is a member of the LA Musicians' Union and the DeKah Hip-Hop Orchestra.
-Peter is also the co-producer of “Origins” an album of poetry and music released in collaboration with Street Poets Inc.
+Peter’s recording credits include numerous independent films and albums as well as recording sessions for TV. .

-As an educator, he has taught songwriting, music production, music of the African diaspora, West African drumming, and cello to students of all ages in settings such as school programs, juvenile detention facilities and community centers.
-He was formerly the Director of the strings program at the Boston Arts High School.
-He is currently active with Street Poets in teaching, performing and producing mixed-media poetry and West African drumming with high-risk youth.
+As an educator, he has taught songwriting, music production, music of the African diaspora, West African drumming, and cello to students of all ages in settings such as school programs, juvenile detention facilities and community centers around the United States.
+He was formerly the Director of the strings program at the Boston Arts High School, a touring manager for Climb Theater Company, and a presenter for the international Arts Therapy Summit.

 Fred Jones: Teaching Artist, Baba